silverbulletmd/silverbullet/website/Libraries.md

 To make discovery and installation of libraries easier, SilverBullet includes a basic [[Library Manager]].

-Libraries kept under the `Library/` prefix in your space.
+Libraries are kept under the `Library/` prefix in your space.

 # What’s in a library
 Here are some things that a library may provide: